Can screaming in a field ease mothers’ anger? These women are trying it out.

 Moms have a lot to be angry about: More than 1 million women who have left the labor force since February 2020 have yet to return, and Black and Latina women have been hit hardest with job losses over the course of the pandemic.
 Some of those were mothers who stopped doing paid work — in part to manage child care in the wake of mass school and day-care closures — and many have faced hurdles as they’ve tried to rejoin the labor force.

-Experts say the proliferation of primal scream events highlight the paradoxical position mothers occupy in American society, particularly during the pandemic: They’re overburdened and undersupported when it comes to domestic and care work, but left without many models of how to express their anger about those inequities.
+Experts say the proliferation of primal scream events highlights the paradoxical position mothers occupy in American society, particularly during the pandemic: They’re overburdened and undersupported when it comes to domestic and care work, but left without many models of how to express their anger about those inequities.
 When they do express anger, they’re often seen as reinforcing sexist and racist stereotypes — particularly if they’re women of color, experts say.

 “Historically, our society has not done a good job of giving women space for their anger,” said Pooja Lakshmin, a clinical assistant professor of psychiatry at George Washington University School of Medicine and the founder of Gemma, a digital education platform focused on women’s mental health.